Blender uses a variety of different menus for accessing options and tools.

 Most headers exhibit a set of menus, located immediately next to the first Editor Type selector.
 Header menus are used to configure the editor and access tools.
 All Menu entries show the relevant shortcut keys, if any.

-The Select menu or short selector lets you choose between a set of options.
-They can show a text and/or an icon.
-The options are shown in a pop-up.
-The selected option is then shown as active.
+The Select menu (short selector) lets you choose between a set of options.
+Select menu appears as a icon and/or text with down arrow on the right side of the button.
+The menu options are shown with LMB click on the button.
+The selected option is then shown as active on the menu button.

-If the content is too large to fit on the screen, small indicator triangles appear.
-When moving the mouse over them scrolls the pop-up.
+If pop-up menu content is too large to fit on the screen, small menu scrolling indicator triangle appears on bottom or top of menu.
+Scrolling is done by moving the mouse below or above the scrolling indicator.

 - Mouse selection